progandy/gtklock-virtkb-module/README.md

 # gtklock-virtkb-module
+gtklock module adding a keyboard to the lockscreen

+## About
-Provides a virtual keyboard for touchscreens on the lockscreen
+Adds a keyboard for password entry to the lockscreen

+__⚠️ Module version matches the compatible gtklock version.
+Other versions might or might not work.__
+## Dependencies
+- GNU Make (build-time)
+- pkg-config (build-time)
+- gtk+3.0